 If you wish to contact me, please use my email: email@example.com

-If you want to see my publications, please visit my Google Scholar profile.
+To see my publications, please visit my Google Scholar profile.

 Stability of stars undergoing rapid mass loss